-17This discussion focuses on the positive side of beliefs in others interests.
+&lt;sup>18 This discussion focuses on the positive side of beliefs in others interests.
 Beliefs that other individuals do not take my interest into account, will act in unpredictable ways, or will actively attempt to harm me are also important.
 See Cook, Hardin, and Levi for a discussion of how people trust.

-18Beliefs do not have to have a rational and logical internal structure.
-There is no reason people can't simply believe they won't be cheated, thus the relevance of the trust literature.
+&lt;sup>19 Beliefs do not have to have a rational and logical internal structure.
+There is no reason people cannot simply believe they would not be cheated, thus the relevance of the trust literature.